There are 18 native turtles in Indiana and include terrestrial turtles like box turtles, softshell turtles, map turtles, cooters, and more.

 6. Common Musk Turtle

-They aren’t a huge turtle and will weigh around 1.3 pounds give or take.
-They are fully aquatic and like to stay in slow moving waters with soft muddy bottoms.
+They aren’t huge turtles and will weigh around 1.3 pounds give or take.
+They are fully aquatic and like to stay in slow-moving waters with soft muddy bottoms.

 Stinkpots are omnivorous and will feed on small aquatic and semi-aquatic animals, carrion, and aquatic plants.

-It’s name comes from the fact that their defense mechanism is to release an odor when feeling threatened in order to deter predators.
+Its name comes from the fact that its defense mechanism is to release an odor when feeling threatened in order to deter predators.

 When it comes to reproduction their nesting period starts in May and lasts until August, with incubation lasting around 75 days.